 - Repeat the above step for the male lifter.
 You will obtain 123.5 as a result.

-- Surprisingly, the female weightlifter has scored higher.
-That means that even though she can lift less kilograms, she is objectively better than the male lifter.
+- Despite being able to lift less weight, the female weightlifter has scored higher.
+This means that she is objectively better than the male lifter.

-Weightlifting is a discipline of strength athletics, where contests consist of single lifting of a barbell with plates.
-It is also a popular power training exercise, performed in almost every gym in the world.
+Weightlifting is a discipline of strength athletics, where contests consist of lifting a barbell with plates once.
+It is also a popular power training exercise, performed in almost every gym across the world.
 Weightlifting uses a weight load made of steel or cast-iron.
 The barbell is a steel bar or rode to which iron disk weights are attached at each end on a revolving sleeve.
 Some others activities like training, bodybuilding and powerlifting also use weights.

 Modern weightlifting competitions were founded in the 18th and 19th century.
 They started as shows performed in circuses and theaters.
-First international weightlifting competition took place in London in 1891, and four years later, it appeared at the Olympic Games (1896).
-In 2000 year the International Olympic Committee has added a weightlifting competition for women to the Olympic Games program.
-International Weightlifting Federation (IWF) controls the weightlifting sport, since its foundation in year 1905.
+First international weightlifting competition took place in London in 1891, and, four years later, it appeared at the Olympic Games (1896).
+In 2000 the International Olympic Committee added a weightlifting competition for women to the Olympic Games program.
+The International Weightlifting Federation (IWF) controls the sport of weightlifting, ever since its foundation in year 1905.
 IWF has the headquarters in Budapest, Hungary.

 Two lift competitions are held at the modern Olympic Games.
 First one is the snatch, second is the clean and jerk.
-The snatch is a wide grip, one move lift.
+The snatch is a wide grip, one-move lift.
 The clean and jerk is a close grip, two-move lift.
-Each athlete has three attempts in each style; two highest, successful lifts (within a bodyweight category) are taken into account for the overall result.
+Each athlete has three attempts in each style; the two heaviest, successful lifts (within a bodyweight category) are taken into account for the overall result.

 Bodyweight categories are different for male and female competitors.
 You can see them below:

 Men's weight classes: